zerustech/threaded/README.md

 downstream is full, the piped output stream wil be blocked as well.

-The blocked piped input stream will be notified, as soon as the piped output stream writes any data to it and is closed, and the blocked piped output stream will be notified, as soon as the piped input stream reads any data from the upstream or is closed.
+The blocked piped input stream will be notified, as soon as the piped output stream writes any data to it or is closed, and the blocked piped output stream will be notified, as soon as the piped input stream reads any data from the upstream or is closed.